Click on the images help you identify a red pine.

 Bark

-Becomes divided into large reddish brown plates as it matures, which gives tree its characteristic appearance and its common name, red pine.
+Divides into large, reddish-brown plates as the tree matures, giving it its characteristic appearance and common name, red pine.

 Leaf

-Needle like, occurs in clusters of two; dark green; 4" to 6"; breaks cleanly when bent.
+Needlelike, occurring in clusters of two; dark green; 4 to 6 inches long; breaks cleanly when bent.

 Fruit (seed)

-Cones are about 2" long, light brown fading to gray; thin, slightly concave cone scales are without spines or prickles and are free from resin; cones ripen about the middle of September of their second season, but stay on branchlets until following spring or summer; seeds small, length about 1/8", dark or mottled brown, winged, and widely scattered by the wind.
+Cones about 2 inches long, light brown fading to gray.
+Thin, slightly concave cone scales without spines or prickles, free from resin.
+Cones ripen about mid-September of their second season but remain on branchlets until the following spring or summer.
+Seeds small, about 1/8 inch long, dark or mottled brown, winged, and widely scattered by wind.

 Range

-Found in many parts of northern and northeastern Minnesota; popular for forest planting because of its disease and insect resistance; thrives on sandy loam or dry, rocky ridges; shade intolerant.
+Found in many parts of northern and northeastern Minnesota.
+Popular for forest planting because of its resistance to disease and insects.
+Thrives on sandy loam or dry, rocky ridges; shade intolerant.

 Wood uses

-Pale red with thin, nearly white sapwood; medium heavy, hard, coarser grained and harder than white pine; used in construction of bridges and buildings and for pilings.
+Pale red with thin, nearly white sapwood; medium-heavy, hard, coarser grained, and harder than white pine.
+Used in construction of bridges, buildings, and pilings.